 On December 16, 2013, the Company's common shares were consolidated on the basis of one new share for each ten old shares held.
-The disclosures in the Company's consolidated financial statements and in this MD&A have been retroactively restated to reflect the share consolidation.
-These disclosures include the number of outstanding common shares and the number of outstanding stock options, warrants and compensation units and their respective exercise prices.
+The disclosures in the Company's condensed interim consolidated financial statements and in this MD&A have been retroactively restated to reflect the share consolidation.
+These disclosures include all per share amounts and the number of outstanding common shares, options, warrants and compensation units and their respective exercise prices.